DeeNewcum/Perl-Tidy-Guarantee/README.md

 [Perl::Tidy](https://metacpan.org/pod/Perl%3A%3ATidy) _tries_ to only make cosmetic changes to your code.
 Unfortunately, it provides no guarantees about whether it can absolutely avoid making any functional changes.
-If you have a lot of poorly-indented production code, like I do, that's a problem.
+If you have a lot of poorly-indented code in production, like I do, that's a problem.

 Perl::Tidy::Guarantee performs some extra checks after Perl::Tidy is finished, and so is able to provide you that guarantee.